-Link to publicly accessible GitHub repository:

-56. Link to publicly accessible GitHub repository:
+5. Link to publicly accessible GitHub repository:

 https://github.com/VaishaliPurohit/FIS-OfficeMate

 6. Link to a three-minute demo video: Record a demo of your project, upload it to YouTube or Vimeo and share the URL.
 Three minutes is the maximum length.
 You can link to longer versions from your source code repository.
 Keep in mind that non-technical judges may rely on this more than technical documentation.